davejacobs/mint/README.md

 ### Composed styles ###

 Not everyone wants to code an entire stylesheet every time he wants a new look.
 In fact, the most common use case for stylesheets is probably tweaking typography.
 For this reason (and to make this tool as accessible as possible), I want to implement a feature where you can select one stylesheet as a base and implement tweaks on top of that file, using a Yaml-based DSL.
-Of course Css makes this easy enough, but I want to implement this feature in such a way that it is easy and intuitive for everyone.
+Of course CSS makes this easy enough, but I want to implement this feature in such a way that it is easy and intuitive for everyone.

 ### Packages ###